“The vision of KU University Library is to be a dynamic information resource center for establishing a knowledge-based society.”

 More than 100,000 e-books titles on different disciplines are available.
 These can be accessed through databases.
 Please consult the Reference Section.

 A limited number of government publications are available in the library.
-The library is keen to develop such collections as per requirement of users’ need.
+The library is keen to develop such collections as per the requirement of users’ need.

 Closed Access Collection